rynocav226/wedding-website/frontend/README.md

 General
 > Change title and icon - DONE
 > change favorite title - DONE
-> Have addresses open in map apps on phone
+> Have addresses open in map apps on phone (fix existing ones)
 > initial page load shows unstyled navbar for a quick sec
 > once hosted, test when backend is not running and database is not running
 > can prevent users form accessing backend routes?
+> revert error handling to the example

 Navigation Menu
 > Put RSVP all the way to the right and make a different style to stand out - DONE
 > Make NavbarBrand into an image of our save the date sticker
 > Put some pages in a dropdown so navbar doesn't collapse until xs screen size - DONE
+> collapse menu on medium?
+> show brewery crawl link on lg and xl

 Home Page
 > make the image the full background, overlayed with the text - DONE